What is bilberry extract?

 Anthocyanins and some of the other beneficial substances found in bilberries are also present in other berries such as grapes and blueberries.
-Bilberries, however, contain a unique combination of components that is only present in these fresh and dried berries as well as bilberry juice or extract.
+Bilberries, however, contain a unique combination of components only present in these fresh and dried berries and bilberry juice or extract.

 Since bilberry extract is not recognised as an essential nutrient by any major regulatory organisation, there is no nutrient reference value (NRV) for this substance.
 Clinical studies conducted into bilberries, however, have used doses varying between 100mg and 250mg per day.

 The only way to absorb the beneficial substances in bilberries in your diet is to eat lots of these berries every day.
 Therefore, it’s much easier and more efficient to take bilberry extract in supplement form.

 Why is bilberry extract necessary for your body?

 Your body needs antioxidants to fight back against the effects of free radicals, which break down your cells, shorten your telomeres (reducing your lifespan), and increase your likelihood of developing medical conditions.
 Consuming an ideal amount of antioxidants every day is hard due to our modern dietary habits, so taking bilberry extract is one of the best ways to make sure your body has the antioxidants it needs to operate at peak health and efficiency.

 - Potential antioxidant benefits: Bilberries contain lots of vitamin C, which is widely regarded as a potent antioxidant, and these berries also contain anthocyanins, which may have even stronger antioxidant potential than vitamin C.